 Traditional or cremation does not change the way we mourn.
 Many cremations have full calling hours and wakes, church service, and cemetery burial.
 The cremation is not the disposal of the body, but rather the process in whichour body takes a different form.
 The cremains or ashes are as much the spiritual form of the person we loved as theirfull body in the casket.
 Those 6 pounds of ashes are those physical part of you and your loved ones and our life we lived on earth.

 Before you decide on scattering or holding on (collecting cremains).
 Ask yourself: Are you planning on a one time event, are you planning any ceremony, would any other family or friends want to be a part of this, do you or other family or friend want to keep some of the ashes, have you checked to see if this is allowed, is this something you can bring yourself to do, have you picked a meaningful site for you and your family?
-If you answered “I don’t know” or “maybe” to any of these, you should put more thought in before you scatter.
+If you answered “I don’t know” or “maybe” to any of these, you should put more thought in before you relinquish your property.

 When Decision is Made to Transfer Ownership